lightszero/neovmbook/docs/en/page02.md

 ## Process analysis

-That's it.
-Let's analyze it
+Let's analyze it.

 There should be several processes, which are often referred to as compilers in general.

-    Word segment->Build an abstract syntax tree->Convert to assembly code->Convert to machine code
+    Word segmentation->Build an abstract syntax tree->Convert to assembly code->Convert to machine code

 ### 1.Word segmentation

 Word segmentation is the first job of a compiler.

-”1+2323+4”,The compiler cannot analyze byte by byte, first splitting the string into individual words “1”,"+","2323","+","4"
+”1+2323+4”, The compiler cannot analyze byte by byte, first splitting the string into individual words “1”,"+","2323","+","4"

 Because our test compiler is very simple, a string.split is done.